 Showing customers you’re paying attention to what they’re shopping for helps improve the user experience and increase B2B sales all in one fell swoop.

-The mobile customer experience needs to be top notch, especially considering statistics have shown that people are 62% less likely to purchase from a brand after a negative mobile experience.
+The global mobile commerce market was valued at over $830 billion in 2021.
+It is imperative that the mobile customer experience be top notch, especially considering statistics have shown that people are 62% less likely to purchase from a brand after a negative mobile experience.